justrelaxdc/obsidian-habit-notes/README.md

 # 📊 Tracker: Habits and Metrics

-> **Note‑based habit & metrics tracker for Obsidian with heatmaps, charts, smart statistics, and clean local data storage.**
+> **Note‑based habit & metrics tracker for Obsidian with heatmaps, charts, smart statistics, and local data storage.**

 Transform your Obsidian vault into a powerful tracking system.
-Track everything from simple daily habits to complex numeric metrics — all stored as human‑readable Markdown inside your vault.
+Track everything from simple daily habits to complex numeric metrics — all stored inside your vault.
 No external databases, no cloud, no telemetry.

 ---